 Smart Meter Safety

 Smart meters are safe.
 They use low power radio frequency (RF) that is generally far less than RF used by devices already in the home such as baby monitors, cell phones, microwaves, TVs and wireless routers.
 According to the U.S. Energy Information Administration, there are more than 110 million smart meters already installed at about 70% of homes across the country.

 Privacy and Cybersecurity

 PSE&G also has a comprehensive cybersecurity plan to protect the data that the smart meters do collect, and we will only use this information to provide better service to customers.
 PSE&G will not sell this data to third parties.

 Smart Meter Installation Schedule

 - We will send you a letter before we replace the existing electric meter with a new smart meter.

 - If the meter is located outside and is accessible, you don’t need to be available at the time of the installation and there is nothing more you need to do.

 - Most installations take only a few minutes, and there will be a brief power interruption while the technician changes the meter.
 We will let you know that we installed your new smart meter.

 Opting-Out of a Smart Meter Installation

 New Jersey residential customers can opt-out of having a smart meter installed by calling PSE&G at 908-325-4020.
 NOTE for PSEG Long Island customers: please call 1-800-490-0025 or visit: https://www.psegliny.com/myaccount/serviceandrates/mysmartenergy/smartmeter

 If you opt-out of a smart meter before installation, there will be a $12 monthly fee added to your bill in 2024.
-This fee will cover the cost of the manual meter reading that will be required.
+This fee will cover part of the cost of the manual meter reading that will be required.